IHE/HIE-Whitepaper/README.md

 # HIE-Whitepaper
 [White Paper - Health Information Exchange: Enabling Document Sharing using IHE Profiles](HIE-Whitepaper.md)

+Github.io html rendering -- https://ihe.github.io/HIE-Whitepaper/HIE-Whitepaper.html

+## Why using markdown
+We (ITI) are looking to learn more how github + markdown can enable more teamwork vs one owner of a word document; how it can constrain unapproved styles; how this enables html publication while also supporting PDF; how well this all fits in with IHE governance; and how we can utilize github issue tracking.
+But github does bring along problems, as does markdown. few years from now we will likely have much more friendly WYSIWYG editing with integrated spell-check and sentence structure support, without the editor feeling the pain of git or markdown.

 # Meeting Minutes ITI Tech

+## 6/9/2020 11:00am

+agenda
+* Review progress
+  * Review use of GitHub Issues
+  * Review use of GitHub Projects Kanban
+* Brainstorm tasks
+  * Nothing new identified
+* Assignments
+  * Reviewed assignments with those on the call

 ## 5/7/2020 2:00pm